DmytroKataryna/AndroidProj/README.md

 NedoChat - it is simple chat (client part).
 Main functionality: login new user, send messages, emulation second user ( sending every 3 sec messages from service), logout, all messages are saved to database (SQlite used), delete all current user messages, delete all messages, start/stop another user emulator(service).

-DragAndDrow - one screen project , which allowed to draw a rectangles.
+DragAndDraw - one screen project , which allowed to draw a rectangles.
 Was made just for study the basics info about custom views and Canvas.